openHPI/xikolo-ios/README.md

 #### Commom

-The Common module hold the core functionality of the app, which are required in all tragets.
+The `Common` module holds the core functionality of the app, which is required in all targets.
 It includes the CoreData models, API abstraction layer, common functionalities and generic helpers.

 #### Stockpile

 The `Stockpile` module is responsible for retrieving resources from the backend and synchronizing them with the local storage.
-It is capabile of sending network requests depending on the protocol of the backend.
+It is capable of sending network requests depending on the protocol of the backend.

 #### Binge

-The `Binge` module provides a custom video player which in constrast to `AVPlayerViewController` allows entering the full screen mode programtically and provides controls for changing the playback rate.
+The `Binge` module provides a custom video player which in contrast to `AVPlayerViewController` allows entering the full-screen mode programmatically and provides controls for changing the playback rate.

 #### iOS

-The `iOS` target is the main applciation.
+The `iOS` target is the main application.

 #### Today